How can we see the Milky Way if we are in it?

 Left: What we think of when we say "the Milky Way".
 Right: The actual full Milky Way.

-The Milky Way is approximately 100,000 light-years in diameter, and our solar system is 26,000 light-years from the center of the Galaxy.
-That puts us relatively close to the brightest part of the galaxy so the band is prominent in the dark night sky.
-But there is a tremendous part of the Milky Way that we're not able to see with our own two eyes.
+The Milky Way galaxy is approximately 100,000 light-years in diameter, and our solar system is 26,000 light-years from the center of the galaxy.
+That puts us relatively close to the brightest part of the galaxy, which is why the Milky Way appears so prominent in the dark night sky from Earth.

 Curious about how the world works?